 It is a misdemeanor to possess any amount of marijuana for personal use in Pennsylvania.
 The top penalty for possession of 30 grams or less is 30 days in jail and a fine of $500.
 If the amount is greater than 30 grams, the maximum punishment is one year in jail and $5,000 in fines.

-First-time offenders are eligible for conditional release, but susequent convictions can double the maximum penalties.
+First-time offenders are eligible for conditional release, but subsequent convictions can double the maximum penalties.
 Driver’s license suspension is imposed for any possession conviction.

 Sale or Distribution

 Selling or distributing 30 grams of marijuana or less is a misdemeanor as long as nothing else of value changes hands.
 The maximum sentence is 30 days in jail and $500 in fines.
-Sale or distribution of between 30 grams and 2 pounds is a felony.
+Sale or distribution of more than 30 grams is a felony, punishable by a minimum of 2.5 years in prison, and a maximum of five years and a $15,000 fine.

 Selling or distributing any amount of cannabis within 1,000 feet of a school or within 250 feet of a playground carries a mandatory minimum sentence of two years in prison and a maximum of four.
 Selling or giving marijuana to a minor doubles the penalty, as does sale or distribution after a previous drug conviction.